Kilotest

 Kilotest does ensemble testing of web pages for accessibility, usability, and conformity to HTML standards.

-Efficient testing first leverages automated tools and corrects the defects that they discover, then employs human testers.
+Efficient testing first leverages automated rule engines and corrects the defects that they discover, then employs human testers.

-Choosing an automated tool is hard, because they are numerous and vary in what and how they test.
+Choosing an automated rule engine is hard, because they are numerous and vary in what and how they test.

-Ensemble testing, instead of choosing a tool, combines multiple tools.
-It can discover more issues than single-tool testing, and the tools can check one another’s quality.
+Ensemble testing, instead of choosing a rule engine, combines multiple rule engines.
+It can discover more issues than single-rule-engine testing, and the rule engines can check one another’s quality.

-The Kilotest ensemble is 10 tools developed by teams in the USA, Canada, Denmark, Australia, and Portugal.
+The Kilotest ensemble is 10 rule engines developed by teams in the USA, Canada, Denmark, Australia, and Portugal.

-The tools perform about 1,300 tests in total.
-Open-source software developed initially at CVS Health drives the tools, tries to weed out invalid results, and distills the findings into about 350 issues.
+The rule engines perform about 1,300 tests in total.
+Open-source software developed initially at CVS Health drives the rule engines, tries to weed out invalid results, and distills the findings into about 350 issues

 Status